Article Read Time

 Thus, it’s critical to ensure that mobile devices are secured with strong passwords, encryption, and remote wipe capabilities.

 This helps ensure that sensitive information remains within the organization.
-Ask your supervisor or team about the best DLP tools for your devices.
+Consult with your supervisor or team to determine the best DLP tools for your devices.

-Backup files – Regularly regular backups are essential to protect against data loss
+10. Backup files – Regular backups are essential to protect against data loss

 due to cyberattacks, hardware failures, or accidental deletions.